oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 ## 3.1 OpenC2 Command Action Step

-> NOTE: Copying in the `openc2-http` command from the CACAO v2.0 spec as a
+> NOTE: Copied in the `openc2-http` command from the CACAO v2.0 spec as a
 > starting point

 The `openc2` command represents a command that is intended to be processed via